Doctor of Occupational Therapy – Phoenix Metro Campus

 Program at a Glance

-- Full-time, accelerated, online-blended program (2 years)
+- Full-time, accelerated, hybrid program (2 years)

 - Largely online; students come to campus just twice per term